tjun/oedo.zsh/README.md

 ### Install with zplug

 ```
-OEDO_COLORSCHEME=shinjuku-light # this is optional. use oedo color default.
+export OEDO_COLORSCHEME=shinjuku-light # this is optional. use oedo color default.
 zplug 'tjun/oedo.zsh'
 ```